openstack-infra/system-config/doc/source/jenkins.rst

 appropriate YAML files.
 See :ref:`jjb` for more information.

-Because of the large number of builds that Jenkins executes, the OpenStack project favors the following approach in configuring Jenkins
+Because of the large number of builds that Jenkins executes, the OpenContrail project favors the following approach in configuring Jenkins
 jobs:

   * Minimal use of plugins: the more post-processing work that Jenkins